Best native plants for Midwest gardens

 Local blooms, fewer glooms

-Plants and seeds from within 800 miles are best suited for your weather, water, and sunshine.
-This also fosters cross-pollination among locally grown plants, enhancing the resilience of seeds and plants for generations to come.
+Local plants and seeds—grown within 800 miles—are best suited for your garden.
+This also fosters cross-pollination among locally grown plants, enhancing their resilience for generations to come.
 Stay local for a happy garden!

 Best native plant books for Midwestern gardens